r4in1ng/mdzplus-mod/README.md

 # Mini DayZ+ Modification

-This is my personal modification for Mini DayZ+ 1.2.
+This is a fork of [NextDev65's MiniDayZ](https://github.com/NextDev65/MiniDayZ) with my personal modification for Mini DayZ+ 1.2.
 I didn't name this mod because this mod was intended for personal use.
 I uploaded it to GitHub so I can play it on my other device.
 If you wish, you can call this mod "r4in1ng's MDZ+".

 ### [Play here.](https://r4in1ng.github.io/mdzplus-mod)